 Upon completing the maximum service period for rotation, a key audit partner may not lead or coordinate professional services to the PIE audit client until after completing a cooling-off period.
-This period is five years for a lead audit engagement partner, three years for an engagement quality reviewer and two years for other partners, subject to rotation.
+This period is three years for a lead audit engagement partner, three years for an engagement quality reviewer and two years for other key audit partners (statutory signing auditors), subject to rotation.

-Where the required cooling-off period for the lead audit engagement partner established by the local legislative body or regulator is less than five years, the higher of that cooling-off period or three years may be substituted for the otherwise required five-year cooling-off period.
+Where the required cooling-off period for the lead audit engagement partner established by the local legislative body or regulator is less than five years (in Slovenia it is two years), the higher of that cooling-off period or three years may be substituted for the otherwise required five-year cooling-off period.
 This jurisdictional exception for the lead audit engagement partner may only be applied for audit periods beginning prior to 15 December 2023.

 In addition to the key audit partner rotation requirements applicable to PIE audit clients, EY has established a long association safeguards framework.
-This is consistent with the requirements of the IESBA Code and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.
+This is consistent with the requirements of the IESBA Code and Article 17 of 537/2014, and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.

-We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audit client.
-There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals.
+We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audit client as well as gradual rotation.
+There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals and our RegionalPPD.